2023 Tesla Model 3 price and specs: Latest details for Australia's top-selling EV

 For the base Model 3 RWD, it has a eight-year/160,000km battery warranty, whereas the Model 3 Long Range and Performance are covered for eight-years/192,000km.
 Tesla promises it’ll keep at least 70 per cent of its battery health over the coverage period.

 It adopts a condition-based servicing scheme, meaning the vehicle will notify the owner when its sensors detect it’s time for check-up via the mobile app.

 Tesla also recommends a range of specific routine maintenance tasks, including:

 - Cabin air filter – every two years

-- Tyre rotation, balance and wheel alignment – every 10,000km or if the tread depth difference is 1.5mm or more
+- Tyre rotation, balance and wheel alignment – every 10,000km/if the tread depth difference is 1.5mm or more

 - Brake fluid test – every two years

-- Air conditioning desiccant bag – replace every six years
+- Air conditioning desiccant bag – replace every four years

-- Brake calliper clean and lubrication – every 12 months/20,000km (for cars operating in cold weather regions only)
+- Cleaning and lubricating brake callipers – every 12 months/20,000km (for cars in cold weather regions only)

 Stay up to date with the latest EV news